.NET 4, do you know the new features? - The 12 features the majority thinks are useless.

 Useful Ratio: 0.3 : 1

-Introduction: Complex numbers are a specific mathematical concept especially for doing graphs, vector calculus and other things that are pretty specialised.
+Introduction: Complex numbers are a specific mathematical concept, especially useful for doing graphs, vector calculus, and other things that are pretty specialized.

-Thoughts: .NET 4 also included another new construct called Tuple and .NET has had KeyValuePair for ages and this seems very similar to those (from the perspective of someone without university math).
-All it gives compared to the other two are some easier math functions.
-So easy to see why it is not that useful as it is easy to implement those on Tuple or KeyValuePair.
+Thoughts: .NET 4 also included another new construct called Tuple, and .NET has had KeyValuePair for ages, and this seems very similar to those (from the perspective of someone without a university math background).
+All it provides compared to the other two are some easier math functions.
+So it’s easy to see why it isn’t that useful—it’s easy to implement those functions on Tuple or KeyValuePair.

 Useful Ratio: 0.4 : 1

-Introduction: WPF now supports input from touch, like you can touch buttons and text boxes etc…
+Introduction: WPF now supports input from touch, so you can touch buttons and text boxes, etc.

-Thoughts: This feels very similar to System.Device.Location which is hampered by the lack of hardware that supports the feature.
-WPF is doubly hurt because Silverlight is competing with it and has touch support already.
+Thoughts: This feels very similar to System.Device.Location, which is hampered by the lack of hardware that supports the feature.
+WPF is doubly hurt because Silverlight is competing with it and already has touch support.

 More Info: http://blogs.msdn.com/b/jaimer/archive/2009/11/04/introduction-to-wpf-4-multitouch.aspx